Linuxfabrik/lfops/roles/redis/README.md

 You can pre-enable Remi's repo with the [linuxfabrik.lfops.repo_remi](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_remi) role to get an up-to-date Redis version.
 If you use the [Redis Playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/redis.yml), this is automatically done for you.

+This role is compatible with the following Redis versions:

+* 7.0
+* 7.2
+* 7.4 (note: not available in the Remi Repo as of 2025-03-05)

 ## Tags